luoanb/hook-form-react/README.en.md

 - **Future Plans for Next Versions**

-  1. Support for object-nested forms.
-  2. **Antd Components**: Still considering whether to adapt or not (it's still usable without adaptation).
-Due to the deep coupling of Antd's own Form.Item and Form, and the requirement for basic forms to be nested in Form.Item for standard display effects, adapting might not offer as good a development experience as using Antd's own forms.
-Still undecided.
-  3. **MUI Components**: These components do not come with form validation, generally used with react-hook-form (which does not provide a good experience), so there will be adaptations in the future.
+  1. **MUI UI**: These components do not come with form validation, generally used with react-hook-form (which does not provide a good experience), so there will be adaptations in the future.
 However, as this component library is not currently used by our company, the priority is not high.

+- **v2.2.0**

+  1. **Antd UI**: Form components have been adapted.
+As of the current version, we have adapted two component libraries, `Next UI` and `Antd`.
+To import Antd components, use `import { Antd_5 } from "hook-form-react"`.
+All adaptations for Antd are included here and isolated from the core library.
+For usage examples, please refer to [Example: Stackblitz](https://stackblitz.com/~/github.com/luoanb/).

 - **v2.1.0**